nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. The field to be added or updated
     * Enter directly after the prefix
     * Example: For `c/TikTok`, `Tiktok` represents the actual `company` field to be added.
-4. Repeat steps 3 and 4 to add or update more fields in a single command
+4. Repeat steps 2 and 3 to add or update more fields in a single command

 <div class="btn-group btn-group-sm mt-2 mb-4">
 <a href="#table-of-contents" class="btn btn-outline-light link-primary" style="--bs-btn-font-size: .8rem;"><i class="bi bi-chevron-bar-up me-2"></i>Back to table of contents</a>